How to Build a Website for Your Small Business (with a checklist)

 Basic Websites

 If you need a simple website, Wix or Weebly are good choices.
-They’re both easy to use and don’t need coding skills.
+They’re both easy to use and don't require coding skills.
 They have free versions, but paid plans give you more features.

 A Little More Complex